 If done correctly, the result could be a good shot.
-Perform it poorly and you’ll likely end up with the opposite result.
+Perform it poorly, however, and you’ll likely end up with the opposite result.

 So, how do you release the club properly in golf?

-To successfully release the golf club, you should be allowing it to naturally follow the rotation of your body, reaching a position where the toe is pointed up when the shaft is parallel to the ground and in-line with your target.
-This position shouldn’t come through a rotation of the wrists, as it may end up de-lofting the club, closing the face and pulling shots to the left.
+To successfully release the golf club, you should allow it to naturally follow the rotation of your body, reaching a position where the toe is pointed up when the shaft is parallel to the ground and in-line with your target after impact.
+This position shouldn’t come through a rotation of the wrists, as it may end up de-lofting the club, closing the face too early, and pulling shots to the left.

 If you want to know the nitty gritty steps to successfully releasing the golf club, keep reading – I’ll answer all the questions you might have about this key part to your swing.